 The near field group is used to assess the distance from the front face of the transducer to the closest identifiable echo.
-This region, where no useful information is obtained, is commonly referred to as the "dead-zone", "ring-down distance", or "near field resolution."
-The dead zone occurs because the ultrasound system cannot send and receive data simultaneously.
+This region, where no useful information is obtained, is commonly referred to as the "dead-zone" or "ring-down distance".
+The dead-zone occurs because the ultrasound system cannot send and receive data simultaneously.
 It is instrument dependent and is diminished as frequency is increased.
-A change in your system's dead zone is indicative of a problem with the transducer, the pulsing system or both.
+A change in your system's dead-zone is indicative of a problem with the transducer, the pulsing system or both.